Director, Human Rights Program

 Giannini takes a particular interest in mentoring the next generation of advocates for social justice.
 He serves as a special advisor for the HLS Public Service Venture Fund.
 At the International Human Rights Clinic, he helped incubate a new business and human rights non-profit, the Institute for Multi-Stakeholder Integrity.

 A recipient of a Harvard President’s Innovation Fund for Faculty Grant for his clinical work on Burma, Giannini also concentrates attention on clinical pedagogy in the human rights context.
-He is currently working on an exchange with practitioners and academics in South Africa.
+He previously worked on exchanges with practitioners and academics, including in South Africa.

 Giannini holds graduate degrees in law and foreign policy from the University of Virginia where he was a member of the law review.
 He is a member of the Virginia State Bar and speaks Thai.